 My mum is in the end stage of Parkinsons.
 The doctors have now taken her off most of the medication she was on as they say that because she has had Parkinsons for almost 22 years the medications do not work as they should.
 I could do with talking to others that have had or know someone that has had Parkinsons for this length of time.
-I'm so worried at the moment as last week mum was put on another drug to help keep her calm its called Trazadone but it has made her even worse she has… read more
+I'm so worried at the moment as last week mum was put on another drug to help keep her calm its called Trazadone but it has made her even worse she has been like a… read more

 I have had PD for almost 20yrs.
 I have had to reduce my sinemet because the dyskinesias were becoming so violent and relentless.
 I also stopped taking Amantadine because it seemed to make me delusional.
 It got to the point that I was imagining seeing things and hearing people talking and loud banging noises.
 My wife Would have to bring me back to reality.